irahorecka/astree/README.md

 # astviz
-### Visualize abstract tree syntax of functions or declarations
+### Visualize abstract syntax trees of methods, declarations, expressions, etc.

 Docs in the making...
 <hr>